hack3rs.ca network-security

 Expected Normal Findings

-• +A normal TCP handshake shows SYN -> SYN/ACK -> ACK before application data.
+• +A TCP handshake completes SYN -> SYN-ACK -> ACK in under one round-trip time before any application data appears.

 Expected Failure / Anomaly Clues